omkarkonda/chitjar/tasks/chitfund-tracker.prd.md

 - As a user, I can log monthly dividend and optional prize money, and the month becomes marked as paid automatically, so my records stay consistent.
 - As a user, I can view a dashboard with total profit and a fund vs. profit graph, so I understand overall performance.
 - As a user, I can view a list of my funds with key details and tap into an individual fund view for deep analytics.
-- As a user, I can see current profit, ROI, average monthly dividend, and months to completion for a specific fund, so I can track progress.
+- As a user, I can see net amount, ROI, average monthly dividend, and months to completion for a specific fund, so I can track progress.
 - As a user, I can compare my fund’s XIRR against a user-entered FD rate on the fund page, so I can benchmark performance.
 - As a user, I can import historical winning bids via CSV or input them manually, so I can get better strategic bidding insights.
 - As a user, I can see projected payouts at different months and simple goal-based advice (borrower vs investor), so I can decide when to bid.